-To learn more about whether or not you should flip or rotate your mattress, click here.
+Learn more about if you should flip or rotate your mattress.

 Yes, you heard right.
-Making time to vacuum your mattress at least twice a year will help prevent a build up of sweat, dust, and allergens, says home maintenance guru, Bob Vila to TODAY.
+Making time to vacuum a mattress at least twice a year will help prevent a build up of sweat, dust mites, and allergens, says home maintenance guru, Bob Vila to TODAY.
 If you can remember to do it when you rotate your mattress seasonally, even better.

-First, make sure you remove all the linens from your bed before vacuuming.
-Vila suggests you use the appliance (upholstery) attachment to the vacuum and spend a little extra time on the seams, where the most build-up tends to settle.
+First, you should make sure you remove all the linens from your bed before vacuuming.
+Vila suggests you use the appliance (upholstery) attachment to your vacuum and spend a little extra time on the seams, where the most build-up tends to settle.

 Stains happen.
-Instead of leaving them to dry and pretending they never existed as you pull your sheets back over your mattress, you should vacuum and spot clean them immediately to increase the longevity of your mattress.
+Instead of leaving them to dry and pretending they never existed as you pull your sheets back over the mattress, you should vacuum and spot clean them immediately to increase the longevity of the mattress.

-The team at Home Revolution say you should attack stains with lemon juice and salt:
+The team at Home Revolution say people should attack stains with lemon juice and salt:

 Mix lemon juice and salt together to create a coarse paste.
 Gently rub it onto the stain, and let it sit for 30-60 minutes.
 Wipe it off with a clean towel, and the stain will have lightened.
 The bleaching powers of lemon and the moisture-removing properties of salt are a perfect union stains.
 However, if you have a dark colored or dyed mattress, do not use lemon because it will bleach and harm the color.

 Another option is to combine natural liquid dish soap, baking soda, a few drops of hydrogen peroxide, and water in a spray bottle.
 Spray it on the stain and then blot away with a clean rag.
 Although this takes a little extra elbow grease, it does wonders to remove old marks.